luxonis/depthai-hardware/DM1098EMB_DepthAI_USB3/README.md

 # Getting started

-The DM1098FFC accepts 5V (+/-10%) from a 2-pin JST connector and , and interfaces to a host via USB 3.1 Gen1 Type-C. With cameras and the DepthAI SoM, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.
+The DM1098FFC accepts 5V (+/-10%) from a 2-pin JST connector and , and interfaces to a host via USB 3.1 Gen1 Type-C. With cameras and the OAK SoM, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.

-Interfacing with the DepthAI SoM is also possible with 8pin 1.25mm Molex Picoblade connectors.
+Interfacing with the OAK SoM is also possible with 8pin 1.25mm Molex Picoblade connectors.
 Connectors used are the [Molex 53047-0810](https://www.molex.com/molex/products/part-detail/pcb_headers/0530470810), mating connectors and cable assemblies can be found on the link, we would normally ship the following cable assembly if bought as Kit: [Molex 151340802](https://www.molex.com/molex/products/part-detail/cable_assemblies/0151340802) .
 Please refer to the schematics for pinout information.

-The reset button resets the Luxonis DepthAI SoM only, and the BOOT button forces USB boot for recovery mode in case DepthAI NOR flash boot header is corrupted during development.
+The reset button resets the Luxonis OAK SoM only, and the BOOT button forces USB boot for recovery mode in case DepthAI NOR flash boot header is corrupted during development.

 The 5V LED indicates 5V power is present on the DM1098EMB.
-The PG LED indicates "power good" from the DepthAI SoM.
-The "RUN" LED indicates that the DepthAI SoM is not in reset.
+The PG LED indicates "power good" from the OAK SoM.
+The "RUN" LED indicates that the OAK SoM is not in reset.